-Strongly based on the 1975 Platform of the Workers Party, The Libertarian Party Platform as published here is currently a draft.
+Strongly based on the 1975 Platform of the Workers Party, the Liberty Australia Platform as published here is currently a draft.
 Many changes are still being made based on the input and feedback of us and our supporters.
 If you check back here on a weekly basis, you'll see updates.

 The platform below is an EARLY DRAFT.
 It still needs a lot of work to get to where we'd like it.
 The formatting below also isn't ideal.
 Please download the Word version of version 0.3.0 of the Plaform by clicking here.
 You can make edits (track-changes on, please!) and then email it to us.

 If you have suggestions or want to get involved, please contact us and/or register your interest.

 OBJECTIVES1.
 To put principles before votes.
 2. To educate, including the use of Australia’s political stage, so as to spread the message of liberty.3.
 To offer an intelligent and principled alternative to the authoritarianism, plunder, aggression and imperialism as practised and preached by the Labor and Liberal parties.

 PREAMBLEThe main problem facing Australia is government.
 Government has become too big, too powerful and too expensive.
 It is no longer the servant of the people, but their master.
 Its record is one of aggression: taxation, conscription, inflation, confiscation, etc.

 Power-hungry people use government to exercise control over others; greedy people use it to gain personal advantage over others; lazy people use it to sponge off others; and pressure groups use it to enforce their will on others.